 A civilian criminal defense attorney who practices military law is a much better asset to your legal case than any government-appointed defense counsel would be.
 Even the most experienced government attorney has but a fraction of the skill and experience as a good civilian military attorney.
 In summary, hiring a civilian military defense lawyer can be the difference between losing your career and the benefits you’ve acquired or winning your case and saving your career and future.
 That’s why it’s so important for your future to make the decision to hire legal help outside of what the government offers to you.

 Aden Wilkie, the Devil Dog Defender, provides superior Fort Bragg legal counsel to military service members.
 From administrative discharge and military investigations to Article 15 counseling and Court-Martial representation, Wilkie does all of these and more.
 Be sure to give him a call today.
-The first call is free and you will speak to him directly; not a paralegal or secretary.

 Fort Bragg, NC Military Defense Attorney